jgrossh2/note-taker/README.md

 ## Description

-Note taker application was created in order to help organize a list of notes from a user.
+The Note Taker application was created in order to help organize a list of notes from a user.
 The user is able to enter a note title and description, and then save the note to a list.
 This list will persist even if the server restarts.
-Any note can be revisited, or deleted. [screencastify Readme-generate](https://drive.google.com/file/d/139rWasnehmKHMCJDNQ9dB0TwiucsFiLr/view).
+Any note can be revisited, or deleted.

 ## Images
 ![Readme](./images/team-information-image.png) <br>

 ## Installation
-    Node, NPM install inquirer, express, file-saver, uuid
+    Node, NPM install inquirer, express, uuid
 ## Usage
-    for personal use, run "node Index.js" in the command line
+    for personal use, run "node server.js" in the command line
 ## License
     none
 ## Contributors